-The objects of an association are to promote the interests of the school or group of schools for which it is formed through -
+The objects of a P&C Association are to promote the interests of the school or group of schools for which it is formed (P&C Constitution Rule 2.0) through:

-- (a) cooperation between parents, teachers, students and members of the general community; - (b)assisting in the provision of resources, facilities and amenities for the school or schools; and - (c) the fostering of community interest in educational matters.
+- cooperation between parents, teachers, students and members of the general community; - assisting in the provision of resources, facilities and amenities for the school or schools; and, - the fostering of community interest in educational matters.
 School Education Act 1999, part 3, division 8, subdivision 2, section 143 (1).

-P&C's give parents an opportunity to learn about the school's policies and programs; organising ways in which parents can share in shaping and developing school policies; bring parents together to share information and views; assist the school in building positive attitudes to students and their families; help raise funds to provide extra resources.
+P&Cs give parents an opportunity to:

+- learn about their school's policies and programs: - actively participate in shaping and developing school policies; - come together with other parents to share information and views; - assist the school in building positive attitudes to students and their families; and, - help raise funds to provide extra resources.